FreePhilly1/team30.github.io/README.md

 <br>

 Initially at the midterm checkpoint, the team saw an accuracy of around 63%.
-Now that we have added the set of team2 tempo-free statistics, we have observed a dramatic increase in accuracy of about 73-74%.
-This is likely due to the fact that the difference between the two teams' statistics provides more information about the outcome of the game than the statistics of a single team.
+Now that we have added the set of team2 tempo-free statistics, we have observed a dramatic increase in accuracy of about 75%, with our highest performing model being Gaussian Naive Bayes' accuracy of 74.8%.
+This is due to the fact that we had normalized our features and the difference between the two teams' statistics provides more information about the outcome of the game than the statistics of a single team.
 Additionally, we have observed that the accuracy of the models is relatively consistent across all three models.
 This indicates that the models are not exhibiting any bias and are performing consistently across all selected features.
 However, we are surprised to note that SVM did not perform as strongly as we had hypothesized, since SVM is the most suitable option for handling non-linearly separable datasets.

 ### Proposed Timeline
 [Link to Gantt Chart](https://www.dropbox.com/s/cof5fgvn9mwrexg/GanttChart.xlsx?dl=0)